PG-0/CloudResume/README.md

 13. [Completed] Source Control - You do not want to be updating either your back-end API or your front-end website by making calls from your laptop, though.
 You want them to update automatically whenever you make a change to the code.
 (This is called continuous integration and deployment, or CI/CD.)
 Create a GitHub repository for your backend code.

-14. [To-Do] CI/CD (Back end) - You do not want to be updating either your back-end API or your front-end website by making calls from your laptop, though.
+14. [In-Progress] CI/CD (Back end) - You do not want to be updating either your back-end API or your front-end website by making calls from your laptop, though.
 You want them to update automatically whenever you make a change to the code.
 (This is called continuous integration and deployment, or CI/CD.)
 Create a GitHub repository for your backend code

 15. [To-Do] CI/CD (Front end) - Set up GitHub Actions such that when you push an update to your Serverless Application Model template or Python code, your Python tests get run.
 If the tests pass, the SAM application should get packaged and deployed to AWS.